What Is Hoisin?

-Hoisin Glazed Salmon Recipe
+Hoisin Glazed Baked Salmon

 Skin-on salmon is fine to use in this recipe.
 Just marinate it skin-side up, and cook it skin-side down.

-- 2 Tbsp hoisin sauce
+2 tablespoons hoisin sauce

-- 2 teaspoons soy sauce
+2 teaspoons soy sauce

-- 1 large garlic clove, smashed and minced
+1 large clove garlic, smashed and minced

-- 4 6-ounce salmon fillets
+4 (6-ounce) salmon fillets

-- Vegetable oil, for greasing the broiler pan
+Vegetable oil, for greasing the broiler pan

 Mix the hoisin sauce, soy sauce, lime juice, sugar, and garlic together in a bowl.
 Taste and adjust to your taste (more lime juice if too sweet, more sugar if too acidic).